rubenranval/TensorTrainDecomposition/README.md

 - With `Method -> "QR"`, the function ignores `"MaxBondDimension"` and `Tolerance` and returns the exact decomposition. `QRDecomposition` does not provide singular values, so truncation is not available.
 - With the default settings, `TensorTrainDecomposition` returns an exact decomposition with no truncation.
-- Setting only `"MaxBondDimension"` controls **memory**: bond dimensions are capped at the specified value.
+- Setting only `"MaxBondDimension"` controls memory: bond dimensions are capped at the specified value.
-- Setting only `Tolerance` controls **accuracy**: bond dimensions adapt automatically to meet the error target.
+- Setting only `Tolerance` controls accuracy: bond dimensions adapt automatically to meet the error target.
 - With `Method -> "SVD"`, singular values are discarded until the sum of the squared discarded values reaches $\varepsilon^2$, where $\varepsilon$ is the value specified by `Tolerance`.

 For more mathematical background on this algorithm, see the Wikipedia articles on [Tensor Network](https://en.wikipedia.org/wiki/Tensor_network) and [Matrix Product State](https://en.wikipedia.org/wiki/Matrix_product_state).